Recidiviz/public-dashboard/README.md

 ### Multi-package tools

-We use [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) for some light multi-package management on top of standard Yarn commands.

-This means that running `yarn install` in the root or in any package directory will install the dependencies for all packages in the repository — so you only need to do it once no matter how many packages you wish to use.
+There is a root `package.json` that defines some minimal repository-level dependencies.
+As a convenience, running `yarn install` in the root will trigger a post-install script that will install dependencies for all packages.

-It also allows you to run a Yarn command sequentially in each package with `yarn workspaces <command>` or individually with `yarn workspace <workspace-name> <command>` as an alternative to setting your working directory to the package's directory before executing it.
-For example, if you wanted to run lint tests for the entire repository, you could use `yarn workspaces run lint` to run the `lint` script in each package.

-In addition, there are some Yarn scripts defined in the root package as a convenience for running multiple packages in a coordinated fashion:
+In addition, there are some Yarn scripts defined in the root package as a convenience for running packages in a coordinated fashion:

-`yarn dev:pd` — starts the development servers for the Spotlight API and the Public Dashboard Client in a single terminal window.
+`yarn dev` — starts the development servers for the Spotlight API and the Spotlight Client in a single terminal window.
 Be sure you have configured each of those applications with the necessary environment variables, as described in their README files, or this will not work!

-`yarn dev:spotlight` - similar to the above, but with Spotlight Client as the frontend.

-`yarn demo:pd` — starts the development servers for the Spotlight API and the Public Dashboard client in "demo mode" by supplying the necessary environment variables in the command line.
+`yarn demo` — starts the development servers for the Spotlight API and the Spotlight client in "demo mode" by supplying the necessary environment variables in the command line.
 (This will run your local site off of fake data fixtures rather than live data from a calculation pipeline; see the [Spotlight API documentation](spotlight-api/#demo-mode) for more information.)

-`yarn demo:spotlight` - again, similar to the above, with with Spotlight Client as the frontend.

 `yarn test` - runs the tests for all packages in a single command.
 (The output this produces is pretty messy at the moment but it can be useful for editor integration)

-#### Notes and quirks

-The monorepo tooling in this project can be a little rough at times.
-Any bits of secret knowledge that will help with troubleshooting and configuration should be collected here.

-- **Jest versions must match across projects**: We are pinned to an older version of Jest by Create React App.
-Packages that install Jest independently of CRA (e.g., the API server) need to match that version or tests for all packages will fail with an error about finding multiple versions of Jest.
-(This happens because Yarn hoists most packages to the root.)

 ### Code editor integration